 How much does it cost to charge my laptop?

-Completely charging a laptop will cost around 1 to 3 cents in electricity consumption, depending on the size of the specific laptop’s battery, as well as your electricity usage rate.
+Completely charging a laptop will cost around 1 to 3 cents in electricity usage, depending on the size of the specific laptop’s battery, as well as your electricity usage rate.
 Small laptops, such as notebooks, generally have a 30-50Wh battery capacity, costing 1 to 1.5 cents to charge.
 On the other hand, larger laptops with greater processing power requirements, or HD displays, often have batteries in excess of 70Wh, costing upward of 2 cents to fully charge.

 The below table lists the battery capacity and associated charging costs of popular laptops if we assume an electricity usage rate of 28.7c/kWh.